reTHINK-project/dev-smart-contextual-assistance-app/docs/readme.md

 The picture below depicts the Contextual Communication model used.
 Each Contextual Communication session is characterised by a [Context data object]() and a [Communication Data Object]() that Hyperties used to manage context and communication in a integrated way.
 On the other side Contextual Communications are composite objects - CompositeContextualComm - organised in a tree structure, where the leaves are atomic objects - AtomicContextualComm.
 Contextual Communications can be triggered by different Context values - ContextualCommTrigger - for example for certain location values.

-More Studies about user experience and user interfaces can be find [here](gui-sketches.md)
+More Studies about user experience and user interfaces can be found [here](gui-sketches.md).
+A more detailed analysis of the complete Smart Contextual Assistance application is provided [here](analysis.md)

 ### Data Model